freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 980.1

 What's next?
 More organizing!
-I think you should put all the assets in one spot.
-Change into the `client` folder for me please.
+You should put all the assets in one spot.
+Change into the `client` folder.

 #### HINTS